Apple's 4G iPad debuts early, quietly in Australia

 The third-generation iPad from Apple - which sports a high-definition "retina" display and comes with a better camera - is capable of operating on high-speed 4G "LTE," or Long-Term Evolution network.
 But this version is not compatible with Telstra's 4G network in Australia.

-The tablet houses a wireless chip from Broadcom Corp and a Texas Instruments Inc driver, components carried over from the previous iPad, according to teardown and repair outfit iFixit.
+The tablet houses a wireless chip from Broadcom Corp (BRCM.O) and a Texas Instruments Inc (TXN.O) driver, components carried over from the previous iPad, according to teardown and repair outfit iFixit.

 Influential reviewers Walt Mossberg and David Pogue raved about the iPad's new retina display.
 Mossberg said "using the new display is like getting a new eyeglasses prescription," while Pogue said it made text look "freakishly sharp."